Expert advice from redundancy solicitors

 By linking a dismissal to a diminution in the need for employees, a redundancy situation arises for the bumped employee, notwithstanding that it may not be a diminution in the work which the dismissed employee carried out or could have been required to carry out.

-Employers must follow the correct redundancy procedure or risk an Employment Tribunal ruling that a genuine redundancy is unfair dismissal.
+Your employer must follow the correct redundancy procedure or risk an Employment Tribunal ruling that a genuine redundancy is unfair dismissal.
 Employers will often consult specialist redundancy solicitors to ensure they are following a fair process.

 The pool must relate to the reason for the proposed redundancy so the type of work employees do is important.
-For example, it would be inappropriate to include canteen or administrative staff if the employer needed to reduce shop floor numbers.
+For example, it would be inappropriate to include canteen or administrative staff if your employer needed to reduce shop floor numbers.

 Criteria must not be discriminatory and must stand up to objective assessment or measurement.
 Care is needed to avoid indirect discrimination.
 If criteria have a disproportionate adverse effect on an ethnic or gender group or a disabled person, this could be found to be an act of discrimination.
 For example, criteria based on working hours’ flexibility might adversely affect single parents and, as most lone parents are women, this may constitute indirect sex discrimination.

 Criteria must also make sense from a business perspective.
-They should not be created to enable the employer to select people unfairly.
+They should not be created to enable your employer to select people unfairly.
 For example, ‘willingness to embrace change’ can be a difficult criterion to justify objectively, but could be fair if the business is in transition.

-Last in first out, or ‘LIFO’ has previously been a popular sole selection criterion.
+Last in first out, or ‘LIFO’, has previously been a popular sole selection criterion.
 While this method is both simple, and on the face of it fair, it may not produce the desired result for the employer.
 By using this method, employers may lose the employees best able to drive the business forward in the future.
 It may also indirectly discriminate against younger employees.
 Length of service should therefore only be used as one of a number of potential criteria and should certainly not be given the greatest weight.
 (Criteria can be weighted according to priority).

 In addition, selection criteria which penalise a pregnant or disabled employee – for example, counting sickness related to disability or pregnancy – can be discriminatory.
 If this results in that person being selected for redundancy, it is not only unfair dismissal due to an unfair selection process but could also be discrimination.
 Redundancy solicitors can advise.